OFFICIAL AUCTION RULES

 25. The Bidder Trust Committee may waive the item reserve price (the reserve) following the auction on any unsold items it so chooses, thereby causing the leading bid that previously had not met reserve to now become a winning bid at the amount bid.
 By agreeing to participate in this auction, you have agreed that each and every bid placed is a legally binding offer to purchase the item at the price bid, whether the bid has met reserve at the time of your bid or not.
 If the Bidder Trust Committee decides to waive the reserve on an item you have bid on and you have now become the leading/winning bidder, you will be contacted and asked to pay for the item at the price bid.

-26. Payments and Winning Bid Certificate pickup can be made at The Western Producer newspaper’s offices located at 1000 – 3530 Millar Avenue, Saskatoon, SK.
+26. Payments and Winning Bid Certificate pickup can be made at The Western Producer newspaper’s office located at 1000 – 3530 Millar Avenue, Saskatoon, SK.
 S7P 0B6.
 Office hours are 8:30 am – 4:30 pm CST Monday – Friday.
 Other Winning Bid Certificate fulfillment methods may also be available depending on the item purchased.
 Complete payment and certificate fulfillment instructions will be provided by e-mail or telephone if you are the winning bidder following Producer Auction.
 Payment types accepted include (but are not necessarily limited to): MC, VISA; Cash; Certified Cheque and Money Order.
 Personal Cheques MAY be accepted depending on the value of the auction item purchased.
 You MAY be asked to provide Government Issued Photo Identification when making your payment.

 27. The total purchase price of an item for each winning buyer is defined as the leading bid for the item at the close of Producer Auction.
 In the event that a buyer is disqualified and the item offered to the next highest bidder, the total purchase price shall be the next highest bidder’s Maximum Secret Bid, plus any applicable transaction taxes required by law to be collected and remitted.